 Pebble automated its invoicing system with an intention to save money.
 It now saves over $8,000 on paper each year.
-Over 97 percent of invoices are handled electronically.If you know what you’re automating and why you’re automating it, you’ll start seeing results fairly quickly.
-Else, it won’t work.
+Over 97% of invoices are handled electronically.If you know what you’re automating and why you’re automating it, you’ll start seeing results fairly quickly.
+Or else, it won’t work.

 2. Automating large independent tasks